Pruritus nephrogenic L29.8

 This section has been translated automatically.

-Currently, the pathogenesis is still largely unexplained.
-Besides neuropathic disorders with possible receptor proliferation of the fibers, central nervous disorders are of interest.
-It is assumed that secondary hyperparthyroidism plays an etiopathogenetic role.
+The pathogenesis is still largely unexplained.
+In addition to neuropathic disorders with possible receptor proliferation of the fibers, central nervous disorders are also being considered.
+It is suspected that secondary hyperparathyroidism plays an etiopathogenetic role.

 General therapy